 Drums are tough.
 Designs have come and gone and the typical issue is durability, complexity, and price.
-Magpul was able to master the drum with the D60 for 5.56 AR-pattern rifles and have even introduced a D50 for 7.62×51 guns.
+Magpul was able to master the drum with the D60 for 5.56 AR-pattern rifles and have even introduced a D50 for those of you who need AK magazines.
 Drums are admittedly quite fun and when they work they give you a ton of ammo without compromising your ability to fall into a nice low prone position.
 Drums for the average shooter are just for fun devices and what common guns are more fun that pistol caliber carbines?
 SHOT Show 2020 presented us with two new Magpul 9mm drums for our favorite PCCs.

 The New Magpul 9mm Drums